Winter Wellness Tips

 • I'm eating many citrus fruits, saving the peel (if organic) and using these to make a ginger tea with a sprig of rosemary.
 A lot of the flavonoids being studied e.g. Naringenin and Hesperidin are found in the citrus peel, so zest these and put them in sauces/salad dressings, or boil them in teas.

 • Eating garlic, onions, shallots, and leeks daily and liberal use of spices and herbs like turmeric, thyme, oregano, and rosemary in my cooking.
 Easy ways: pasta sauce, stews, soups, and I literally add 1/4-1/2 tsp of turmeric into everything... (be sure to add some black pepper to boost its bioavailability).
-If you don't cook much with turmeric, the Pique electric turmeric is a good option - it is fermented for boosted bioavailability without the need for black pepper.

 Some nutrients I want to highlight for immune health: